 |Web app + Admin panel + API development||250|

 Please note the number of hours is not exact.
 Hours might fluctuate based on exact requirements.
-Be prepared for a flexible MVP price.
+Be prepared for flexible pricing.

 3 Web or mobile?
 What comes first?